 - 1/2 teaspoon chili pepper flakes

 ~ Mix ingredients from soy sauce down to chili flakes.
 Pour 3/4 into a large Ziploc bag or bowl and add chicken.
+Use the remaining marinade for later.
 Marinate for a few hours to overnight.
+(Do not reuse marinade chicken marinated in – dump out when ready to cook)

 ~ Let chicken rest for five minutes after removing from heat and before slicing into it.
-Cut into bite-sized chunks and serve with grilled asparagus/zucchini/broccoli and short-grained brown or white rice.
+Cut into bite-sized chunks and serve with grilled asparagus/zucchini/broccoli and short-grained brown or white rice, and the remaining 1/4 marinade.

 Cut chicken into bite-sized chunks before marinating and grill instead on skewers with zucchini, mushrooms, peppers, and/or onions over medium to high heat for 10-15 minutes, rotating once or twice.